 Kshama Sawant Explains Why New York Should Not Give In to Corporate Bullying from Amazon

-We spoke with socialist and Seattle city councilmember Kshama Sawant about the repeal of the ‘Amazon tax’ in Seattle by business-friendly city councilmembers, Amazon’s proposed second headquarters in New York, and how we can free ourselves from the mental prison of capitalist logic and reject corporate bullying.
+We spoke with socialist and Seattle city councilmember Kshama Sawant about the repeal of the ‘Amazon tax’ in Seattle by business-friendly city councilmembers, Amazon’s proposed second headquarters in New York, and why the position that claims we cannot tax corporations if we want them to invest in our communities is unfounded.

 This interview has been edited for brevity and clarity.

 MFU: Can you briefly lay out why and how the Amazon tax was brought about in Seattle and later repealed?